werf/werf/docs/pages/reference/publish_process.md

 <!--The result of this procedure is multiple images from stages cache of image pushed into the Docker registry.-->

-## Images publish procedure
+## Image publishing procedure

-Normally in the Docker world publish process consists of the following steps:
+Generally, the publishing process in the Docker world consists of the following steps:

 ```bash
 docker tag REPO:TAG